 The Martin 000-15M Acoustic Guitar is another wonderful guitar to play the blues on.

-This acoustic blues guitar has a satin finish, rosewood fingerboard, and an all-mahogany body.
+This acoustic blues guitar has a satin finish, a rosewood fingerboard, and an all-mahogany body.
 The neck on this guitar is a modified low oval shape.
 There is a very distinct tone to the Martin 000-15M Acoustic Guitar which can be distinguishable from other types of acoustic guitars.
 This guitar truly sounds great and once you have some quality guitar strings and a worthy acoustic pickup to go with it, the sky will be the limit.

 Unfortunately, for some players, this guitar may seem like it’s a bit too expensive.
 However, for people with the money to spend, this guitar will make an amazing choice.

 Overall, this is a great instrument that is well worth your consideration if you want to play the blues.
 It’s one of the best acoustics for the blues that you’re likely to find on the market today.